openstack/neutron/doc/source/devref/fullstack_testing.rst

 ----

 The idea behind "fullstack" testing is to fill a gap between unit + functional tests and Tempest.
-Tempest tests are expensive to run, difficult to run in a multi node environment, and are often very high level and provide little indication to what is wrong, only that something is wrong.
+Tempest tests are expensive to run, and operate only through the REST API.
+So they can only provide an explanation of what went wrong gets reported to an end user via the REST API, which is often too high level.
+Additionally, Tempest requires an OpenStack deployment to be run against, which can be difficult to configure and setup.
+The full stack testing addresses these issues by taking care of the deployment itself, according to the topology that the test requires.
 Developers further benefit from full stack testing as it can sufficiently simulate a real environment and provide a rapidly reproducible way to verify code as you're still writing it.

 How?
 ----